-Preference Points.
+Preference Points

-HUD encourages activities in support of the Secretary's FY20 Initiatives.
-HUD may award up to two (2) points for any of the 3 preferences (OZ, PZ or HBCU).
+HUD encourages activities in support of the Secretary's Initiatives.
+HUD may award no more than two (2) points for any of the three (3) preferences (OZ, PZ or HBCU).
+Each preference is worth two points and only one preference can apply to any situation, meaning that applicants will ONLY be awarded 2 points for being within an OZ, PZ or involving HBCUs.